How LoopBack documentation works

 - Commit to your fork/branch.

 - Open a PR for your changes.
 If there is an associated issue, please reference it in your PR.
+Check out Submitting a pull request to LoopBack 4 for detailed instructions.

 Important: When you submit your PR, be sure to agree to the contributor license agreement; see below.